-We are well into the summer.
-Still don’t know where to go yet on your vacation?
+The 4th of July weekend heralds the real beginning of the summer vacation season.
+Still don’t know where to go yet?
 Allow me to help while shamelessly pushing my book, WHERE THE HELL AM I?
-TRIPS I HAVE SURVIVED (only $3.99 in all ebook formats and $6.99 paperback.
+TRIPS I HAVE SURVIVED.
 Order yours here.

 WTHAI?TISH (as most people refer to it) is a ten year collection of my humorous travelogues.
 Here are a few excerpts to help you decide where to go this summer.